Accelerated Learning with Robustness to Adversarial Regressors: Introduction

 There are many machine learning applications and paradigms where the features or inputs are time-varying.
-Examples include multi-armed bandits \cite{Auer_1995,Auer_2002,Bubeck_2012}, adaptive-filtering \cite{Goodwin_1984,Widrow_1985,Haykin_2014}, and temporal-prediction tasks \cite{Dietterich_2002,Kuznetsov_2015,Hall_2015}, to name a few.
-There are also an abundance of examples in machine learning of late where even if the application does not necessitate the online training of an algorithm, the training data is sufficiently large necessitating an online mini-batch or stochastic training approach \cite{Goodfellow-et-al-2016,Shalev_Shwartz_2011,Cesa_Bianchi_2004,Bengio_2012}.
-In addition, many models can be trained via adversarial learning \cite{Shalev_Shwartz_2011,Ben_David_2009} or postulated as a game, again resulting in time-varying inputs during training \cite{Auer_1995,Cesa_Bianchi_2006}.
-Online learning is another paradigm for studying optimization over time \cite{Zinkevich_2003,Hazan_2007,Hazan_2008,Hazan_2016,Shalev_Shwartz_2011,Raginsky_2010}, where features or inputs may be time-varying, however \emph{a priori} bounds on such inputs are required.
-Online learning has had particular success in the development of state of the art gradient methods for training large neural networks \cite{Duchi_2011,Kingma_2017}.
+Examples include multi-armed bandits \citep{Auer_1995,Auer_2002,Bubeck_2012}, adaptive-filtering \citep{Goodwin_1984,Widrow_1985,Haykin_2014}, and temporal-prediction tasks \citep{Dietterich_2002,Kuznetsov_2015,Hall_2015}, to name a few.
+In addition, many models can be trained via adversarial learning \citep{Shalev_Shwartz_2011,Ben_David_2009} which results in time-varying inputs during training \citep{Auer_1995,Cesa_Bianchi_2006}.
+Even if the application does not require time-varying inputs, the presence of large training data has necessitated online or stochastic training methods in several applications, bringing a dynamic component into the problem statement \citep{Goodfellow-et-al-2016,Shalev_Shwartz_2011,Cesa_Bianchi_2004,Bengio_2012,Jain_2018,Gitman_2019}.
+Online learning is another class of problems that requires an investigation of optimization \citep{Zinkevich_2003,Hazan_2007,Hazan_2008,Hazan_2016,Shalev_Shwartz_2011,Raginsky_2010}.
+Online learning has had particular success in the development of state of the art gradient methods for training large neural networks \citep{Duchi_2011,Kingma_2017}.